 - Workshops are geared to specific age groups; participants are offered the opportunity to approach writing of all styles and genres in novel and exciting ways, through stories and poems, comics, photographs, paintings, and short films.

 - The Writers’ Room, at Sylvanie Williams College Prep Elementary in Central City, is a dedicated room for writers in grades 1-7 to improve their communicative and expressive abilities through curriculum-aligned writing workshops led by volunteers that culminate in published work.

 - Youth Advisory Council work as interns in our office to develop projects that promote youth voice in New Orleans.
-Along the way, they take It's LIT (our mobile youth writing center and sno-ball stand) around the city, are mentored by professional writers and artists, and engage in a writing-based multi-disciplinary collaborative project.
+Along the way, they take It's LIT (our mobile youth writing center and food truck) around the city, are mentored by professional writers and artists, and engage in a writing-based multi-disciplinary collaborative project.